apache/tvm/docs/dev/relay_add_op.rst

 relay operation.
 Within TVM this means not only defining the computation, but also the schedule for an operation.
 A strategy is a method which picks which computation and which schedule to use.
-For example, for 2D convolutions we might recognize we are doing a depthwise convolution and dispatch to a more efficient computation and schedule.
+For example, for 2D convolutions we might recognize we are doing a depthwise convolution and dispatch to a more efficient computation and schedule as a result.
 In our case however we have no such need except for dispatching between our CPU and GPU implementations.
-In ``python/tvm/relay/op/strategy/generic.py`` and ``python/tvm/relay/op/strategy/cuda.py`` we
+In ``python/tvm/relay/op/strategy/generic.py`` and ``python/tvm/relay/op/strategy/cuda.py`` we add the following strategies:
-add:

 .. code:: python